2021 History Degree Guide

 In order to prepare for this major, students are advised to take prior courses in World religion, American history, European history, and geography.
 There is opportunity to gain a Master in History if you decide to further your education.
 Some programs allow students the opportunity to study abroad.
 This would allow students experience the culture and history first hand.

-New students will need to have completed high school or a GED program and each school will have their own minimum GPA and SAT/ACT test requirements.
+A high school diploma or equivalent is typically required for most history degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
 Specific history careers may require a certain level of degree attainment or additional certifications beyond that.

 Degree | Credit Requirements | Typical Program Length |